An alternative to sham?

 So I tried needling the hip bone (ilium).
-In anatomical terms this was about a thumb’s breadth below the iliac crest and three fingerbreadths behind the anterior iliac spine.
+In anatomical terms this was about a thumb’s breadth below the iliac crest and three fingerbreadths behind the anterior superior iliac spine.
 (There is no need to be particularly fussy about exactly where periosteal acupuncture is done provided it’s anatomically safe.)
 To my considerable surprise the pain receded and disappeared over about ten minutes, exactly as it I’d taken paracetamol.
 I slept peacefully throughout the night and was still pain-free next morning.
-There was a slight recurrence the next evening; I repeated the treatment and the whole episode then ceased, much sooner than it was expected to do.
+There was a slight recurrence the next evening; I repeated the treatment and the whole episode then ceased, much sooner than it was expected to do spontaneously.

 The usual critics’ response to claims for acupuncture is that improvement is due to the placebo effect.
-I find self-suggestion an unlikely explanation in this case.
-I’d been tried other acupuncture approaches on a number of previous occasions without once getting any response and I certainly didn’t expect one this time, so I was genuinely surprised when it happened.
+I find this unlikely in my case.
+I’d tried numerous other acupuncture approaches previously without once getting any response and I certainly didn’t expect one this time, so I was genuinely surprised when it happened.

 Incidentally, I don’t congratulate myself for having thought of this treatment.
-On the contrary, I think I was remarkably obtuse for not having tried it sooner.
+On the contrary, I should have thought of it a lot sooner.